kyma-project/test-infra/prow/README.md

 ### Google Cloud Platform configuration

 - A global static IP address with the `prow-production` name.
-- DNS registry for domain `status.build.kyma-project.io` that points to `prow-production` address
+- A DNS registry for the `status.build.kyma-project.io` domain that points to the `prow-production` address.

 ### Secrets: